PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed the discord join button at the end of match not functioning

 - Fixed client sided bindings (grenade throwing) not functioning in single player

+- Removed UMP9 weapon, was converted into a UMP .45 conversion

 - Removed Slide Cancel Type setting (led to many movement exploits that would keep popping back up after being fixed)